avikumarzs/WhoseNext/README.md

    ```

 3. **Configure Environment Variables:**
-   Create a `.env` file in the root directory and add your MongoDB connection string:
+   Create a `.env` file in the root directory and add your MongoDB connection string and preferred port:
    ```env
    MONGO_URI=your_mongodb_atlas_connection_string
    PORT=3001